Communications Visa Sponsorship Jobs in Tennessee

 Which visa types are most common for communications roles in Tennessee?

-The H-1B is the most common visa for communications professionals in Tennessee, provided the role qualifies as a specialty occupation requiring a bachelor's degree in a specific field such as communications, journalism, or public relations.
+The H-1B visa is the most common visa for communications professionals in Tennessee, provided the role qualifies as a specialty occupation requiring a bachelor's degree in a specific field such as communications, journalism, or public relations.
 The O-1A is an option for candidates with documented extraordinary achievement.
-TN status is available to Canadian and Mexican nationals in qualifying communications roles under USMCA.
+TN visa status is available to Canadian and Mexican nationals in qualifying communications roles under USMCA.

 Which cities in Tennessee have the most communications sponsorship jobs?